Particular/docs.particular.net/Content/ServiceInsight/getting-started-overview.md

 9. [Errors and Retries](#errors-and-retries "Visualizing and Dealing with Errors")
 10. [Next Steps](#next-steps "Next Steps")

-##The NServiceBus Platform
+##The NServiceBus Framework
-The NServiceBus Platform includes these tools:
+The NServiceBus Framework is part of the Particular Service Platform which includes these tools:
 * [ServiceMatrix](../ServiceMatrix/index.md "ServiceMatrix") accelerates the design of your system.
 * The audit and error aggregation power of [ServiceControl](../ServiceControl/index.md "ServiceControl") is leveraged by [ServicePulse](../ServicePulse/index.md "ServicePulse") for operational monitoring and alerting.
 * ServiceInsight provides a detailed view of messages in their system context, from endpoints to sagas, showing relationships and data.